scrapy/scrapy/scrapy/trunk/docs/ref/settings.rst

 Default: ``{}``

 A dict which defines the nodes of the cluster.
-The keys are the node/worker names and the values are the worker urls.
+The keys are the node/worker names and the values are the worker URLs.

 Example::